[HISTORY: Adopted by the Town Council of the Town of Wethersfield as indicated in article histories. Amendments noted where applicable.]

 Existing alarm systems must be registered and a permit issued within 90 days of the date of adoption of this amended article.

-Permits for all alarm systems shall require an annual renewal one year from the date of permit or registration issuance.
+Permits for all alarm systems shall require an annual renewal two years from the date of permit or registration issuance.
 Renewals shall be accompanied by a renewal fee of $25 and filed with the Police Department.
-Except that permits for alarm systems servicing solely residential property shall require a renewal every three years from the date of permit or registration issuance and shall be accompanied by a renewal fee of $25.

 Effective July 1, 2005, the Town of Wethersfield will charge the subscriber of an alarm system a fine for each emergency police and/or fire response to a false alarm as follows:

-If the subscriber is not the owner of the property in which the alarm system is located, the Town shall give the property owner notice of the occurrence of the first false alarm generated by the alarm system of the property.
+The Town shall give the subscriber notice of the occurrence of the first false alarm generated by the alarm system of the property.

 The subscriber in receipt of a violation ticket may appeal the fine at anytime within five days of the receipt of said notice by filing an appeals notice at police headquarters.
 After review of said appeal, the Police Chief or Fire Chief, in the event of fire alarm systems, will make a determination as to whether or not the circumstances surrounding the false alarm justify the waiver of the fine.
 The subscriber will be notified in writing as to the results of the appeal.